 Why Does Mac Update?

 Before we dive into how you can cancel update on Mac, let’s look at some of the reasons why updates are launched in the first place as some of them can be important for your needs.

 There are numerous reasons why Mac updates are launched, and they can include the addition of new features, improving the user interface and power efficiency, or even fixing some existing bugs and problems.
 In addition to that, it can also help in fixing security holes from data theft.

 How to Cancel Update On Mac

 Despite there being numerous advantages of updating your Mac, there are still situations where it’s better not to or just hold on for a while.
-You can use the following method to pause and cancel your Mac update in such cases.
+You can use the following method to pause and cancel update on mac in such cases.

 The process is quite straightforward, so you shouldn’t run into any problems if you follow these steps properly:

 - Ensure that you are signed in to your Mac App Store with the same account credentials as your iTunes.